Rehabbed Chicago Jesuit Academy Puts West Side Students on College Track

 The majority of these 5th- through 8th-grade students — most of them from struggling elementary schools — enter with test scores dipping at least two grades below the norm; many test much lower.
 And the predominately black and Mexican-American student body forms part of an uncomfortable statistic: Within the entire public high school population of Chicago, less than 3 percent of African-American students earn a college degree by the time they're 25.

 It's a daunting mission, magnified by recent school closings and cuts in services.
 But this academy developed a model that works.
-That meant smaller class sizes, longer school days (10 and a half hours) a longer school year (eleven months) and more hands-on tracking and counseling with what Lynch calls a "persistence team" that works with students and alumni — from college prep through college — to help navigate financial aid and the admissions process.
-To date, 93 percent of their first graduating class went on to two- and four-year universities.
-And the most recent class graduated at the 11th grade level.
+That meant smaller class sizes, longer school days (10-and-a-half hours) a longer school year (11 months) and more hands-on tracking and counseling with what Lynch calls a "persistence team" that works with students and alumni — from college prep through college — to help navigate financial aid and the admissions process.
+To date 93 percent of their first graduating class went on to two- and four-year universities.
+And the most recent class graduated at the 11th-grade level.

 The long-range plan was to double enrollment, but the campus was still in transition and had to first address basic needs.
 Lynch runs down the list: "A cafeteria, a safe and warm gym, a place where our talented musicians could practice."
-The elegant expansion design from Solomon, Cordwell, Buenz's team and build from general contractor Walsh Construction did both, adding about 25,000 square feet to the structure and creating enough capacity to accommodate an increasing student body over the next seven years while zeroing-in on the practical.
+The elegant expansion design from Solomon Cordwell Buenz's team and build from general contractor Walsh Construction did both, adding about 25,000 square feet to the structure and creating enough space to accommodate an increasing student body over the next seven years while zeroing in on the practical.
 There's now a nurses' office, a chapel, new classrooms, and a cafeteria and kitchen where these kids can get a hot breakfast and lunch, essentials usually taken for granted.